In order to install the AntView control on a developer machine, all you need to do is to run the installer from the Download page.

 - Run the command: regsvr32 -i AntView.ocx

-The better way is to use an installer which can take care of registering the activex control for you.
+A better way is to use an installer which can take care of registering the ActiveX control for you.
 In essence however the steps above suffice in order to be able to use the control from your applications.